duneanalytics/docs/docs/resources/changelog/january-2020.md

 ## Fallback decoding <a href="#fallback-decoding" id="fallback-decoding"></a>

 The above tables are generated with a new feature we call “fallback decoding”.
 Essentially it breaks down to being able to decode logs regardless of the events contract address or contract bytecode.
-If you know other cases where this decoding can be useful feel free to let us know at [hello@dune.xyz](mailto:hello@dune.xyz)
+If you know other cases where this decoding can be useful feel free to let us know at [hello@dune.com](mailto:hello@dune.com)

 ## Misc <a href="#misc1" id="misc1"></a>